Program type:

 Help solve some of society's most compelling problems.

-Our master's degrees in Applied Anthropology teach you to take informed and thoughtful action as a street-level practitioner, administrator, agency-based researcher or program evaluator.
+Our master's degree in Applied Anthropology will teach you to take informed and thoughtful action as a street-level practitioner, administrator, agency-based researcher or program evaluator.

 Want more info?